semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 On each scan that has at least one finding, you will receive one email from Semgrep with a summary of all of the findings from that scan.

-### GitHub pull request comments
+### Enabling GitHub pull request comments

-Pull request comments are left when
+Pull request comments are created when:

 1. Semgrep finds a result in CI, and
 2. the Semgrep GitHub App has been granted permissions to post inline PR comments.

-Automated comments on GitHub pull requests look like this:
+Automated comments on GitHub pull requests are displayed as follows:

 ![Screenshot of a GitHub PR comment](../img/semgrep-pull-request.png)
 <br />